NicolaFerracin/blog/_posts/3_github_widget.md

 - 1 API call to get all our repos
 - 1 API call for each repo to get all languages used in it

-What we need is all languages used across all our repos, so we need to put the pieces together.
+What we need is all languages used across all our repos, and not split by different repos, so we need to put all the pieces together.
 You can see below the way I approached the problem, but there isn't only one right solution, so feel free to experiment different aggregations and leave me suggestions and improvments in the comments below.

 The way I approached it was to:
 - keep updating a single object as soon as API responses come in
 - turn this object into an array, sort it and feed it to a function that takes care of the actual rendering of the widget

-I chose to keep the languages used in an object as it has direct access by key and it's therefor easier to update update.
+I chose to keep the languages used in an object as it has direct access by key and it's therefor easier to update.
 I then opted for turning the object into an array as I find it's a better data type for sorting and for looping through during the actual rendering.

 Let's go step-by-step by first storing all languages in a single object while they keep coming in: